akhealth/EIS-Modernization/pws/search.md

--   Contractor shall ensure that DPA field staff can easily get to the search tool from within the ARIES system, and get to where they where they need to go from search result
+-   Contractor shall ensure that DPA field staff can easily get to the search tool from within the ARIES system, and get to where they where they need to go from search result using Single Sign On (SSO) or current authentication scheme

 -   Contractor shall continuously deliver working software for use in the Alaska production environment

--   Contractor shall gather feedback from DPA workers after the software is delivered, and incorporate that feedback into future iterations
+-   Contractor shall gather feedback from DPA workers after the software is delivered, and incorporate feedback as approved by the Alaska product team

 ### Additional requirements:

--   Contractor shall use open source libraries that are well supported and documented so that future vendors can contribute more easily
+-   Contractor shall use proven open source libraries that are well supported and documented so that future vendors can contribute more easily.
+Before any libraries are chosen, we will evaluate them to determine if they meet these conditions.

--   Contractor shall abide by best practices around unit and integration testing for both front-end and back-end components
+-   Contractor shall abide by best practices around unit and integration testing for both front-end and back-end components.

--   Contractor shall ensure the design is [modular](/modular-experience.md) from the beginning so that future vendors can integrate more easily with the overall experience
+-   Contractor shall ensure the design is [modular](/modular-experience.md) from the beginning so that future vendors can integrate more easily with the overall experience.

 -   All software code delivered under this order shall comply with the [18F open source policy](https:/github.com/18F/open-source-policy/) in